Top 10 best city cars 2023

 If you’re after low-cost motoring, check out our list of the 10 best city cars on sale today

-City cars are great for drivers who don’t need a lot of interior space and because of their low running costs, they make great first cars for new drivers, as well as for those who are downsizing from larger cars.
-Not only that, they tend to be cheap to buy, economical and surprisingly well-equipped.
+City cars are great for drivers who don’t need a lot of interior space and make great first cars for new drivers, as well as for those who are downsizing from larger cars.
+Not only that, they tend to be cheap to buy, economical and more well-equipped than you might expect.
 It’s not uncommon to find city cars in the current crop that have Bluetooth, sat nav and air-conditioning - some even have features you’d normally associate with much more expensive cars, like cruise control, heated seats and reversing cameras.

 There’s another great city-car virtue that everybody can enjoy, and that’s the way they drive.
 Ever since the launch of the original Mini in 1959, tiny cars with ‘a wheel in each corner’ have been dear to the hearts of keen drivers everywhere.
 With limited power from their small engines, city cars may not be fast, but their light weight and uncomplicated nature can make them a hoot to drive on twisty roads.
 It seems a shame to keep them cooped up in the city.